 - Fulfill Continuing Education Requirements: After obtaining a license all states require insurance agents to undergo periodic continuing education (CE) to refresh their insurance knowledge and learn about new laws impacting the insurance industry.
 CE requirements vary by state.

-America’s Professor offers both national and state insurance exam prep courses.
+America’s Professor offers both national and state insurance exam prep courses for the p&c license.
 Our comprehensive courses are designed to help you pass your exam the first time and include:

 - Detailed video lectures, accessible 24/7

 - A free textbook to reinforce your learning